2D setups

 Kelvin-Helmholtz instability

-The following images show the evolution of the standard Kelvin-Helmholtz setup implemented in the class below.
+The following images show the evolution of density in the Kelvin-Helmholtz setup:

 class ulula.setups.kelvin_helmholtz.SetupKelvinHelmholtz(sharp_ics=False, n_waves=1, unit_l=1.0, unit_t=1.0, unit_m=1.0)